ahmedelmahd/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays the third line of the file iacta. creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line. duplicates the last line of the file iacta
+displays the third line of the file iacta. creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line. duplicates the last line of the file iacta deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.